-- The devotees who observe a Varaha Jayanti fast are required to donate clothes and money to the needy people on the eve of Varaha Jayanti.
-As it is believed that offering things to the needy helps in attaining the blessings of Lord Vishnu.
+- Those who observe a Varaha Jayanti fastare required to donate clothes and money to the needy people on the eve of Varaha Jayanti.
+It is believed that offering things to the underprivileged and poor helps in seeking blessings of Lord Vishnu.

 Please Read Your Today's Rashifal in Hindi